CorndelWithSoftwire/DevOps-Course-Starter/README.md

 to runn all tests, navigate to the project folder and, from the command line, run the below
 >>> pytest

+# VM
+The option exists to run the application in VM.
+Indeed a Vagranfile has been added to the project to cater such need.

 # Poetry installation (Bash)
 >>> curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python